Open-EO/openeo-python-client/docs/udf.rst

 In some cases, users might want to use print statements within a UDF so that they can monitor their results that makes debugging easier.
 One possible way is to use ```inspect``` logging function in the UDF.

-For example, when rescaling an RGB image(such as SENTINEL2_L2A), suppose user want to keep a log of array shape encountered within a UDF::
+For example, in the previous example of rescaling an RGB image(from SENTINEL2_L2A), suppose user want to keep a log of array shape encountered within a UDF::

     # Create a UDF object from inline source code.